SpencerMcMurray/AutoFeis-v1/README.md

 to provide very fast tabulation of results from Irish Dancing competitions.

-Its worth noting that the tabulation could be easily be extended to other judged competitions with handwritten marks as well.
+Its worth noting that the tabulation could be easily be extended to other judged sports with handwritten marks as well.

 ## Dependencies